Bratislava-Vrakuňa railway station

-Bratislava-Vrakuňa railway station is a railway station on railway line 131 in Bratislava-Vrakuňa.
+Bratislava-Vrakuňa railway station is a railway station on railway line 131 in Bratislava-Vrakuňa, Slovakia.
 The station was opened in 1895 but closed in 1974.
 It was reopened on 15 October 2016 and rebuilt to the integrated passenger transport terminal (TIOP) from October 2023 to June 2024.

 This train station connects four train stations: Bratislava main railway station, Kvetoslavov, Dunajská Streda and Komárno.